ome/ngff/rfc/x/index.md

 This brings a critical, and iterative, decision point (R6).
 If a "Reject" recommendation remains, then the RFC is closed.
 The text remains on the specification pages for posterity.
-If sufficient endorsements, including two released implementations, are available, then the RFC can progress (S1) to the SPEC phase below.
+If sufficient endorsements, including two in-progress implementations, are available, then the RFC can progress (S1) to the SPEC phase below.
 If there are no "Major" objections but still no consensus, the decision falls to the **Editors** (R7) who may also move the RFC to the SPEC phase (S0).

 Otherwise, the RFC iterates through the process again.
 If the changes made by the **Authors** are significant, **Reviewers** may be asked to respond again (R2).
 Alternatively, **Editors** may send the text back to the **Authors** for